corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/key-concepts-ledger.md

 {{< figure alt="ledger venn" width=80% zoom="/en/images/ledger-venn.png" >}}

 In the diagram, facts 1 and 7 are known by both Alice and Bob.
-Alice only shares facts with Bob, Alice doesn't share any facts with Carl, Demi, or Ed.
+Alice only shares facts with Bob, Alice does not share any facts with Carl, Demi, or Ed.

 Each node only sees a subset of facts—their own facts and those that they share with others.
 No single node can view